stormalf/chibicc/README.md

-        -nostdinc Do not use the standard system header files when compiling -std=c99 generates an error on implicit function declaration (without -std only a warning is emitted) -std=c11 generates an error on implicit function declaration (without -std only a warning is emitted) chibicc [ -o <path> ] <file>
+        -nostdinc Do not use the standard system header files when compiling -std=c99 generates an error on implicit function declaration (without -std only a warning is emitted) -std=c11 generates an error on implicit function declaration (without -std only a warning is emitted) -mmmx to allow mmx instructions and builtin functions linked to mmx like __builtin_packuswb... chibicc [ -o <path> ] <file>

 ## compile